hra42/gh2forgejo/README.md

    - `public_repo` (for public repositories)
    - `read:org` (if migrating organization repos)

+**Important:** This token is used for two purposes:
+- Fetching repository information from GitHub API
+- **Authentication for pull mirrors** - Forgejo will use this token to authenticate with GitHub and automatically pull changes

 ### Forgejo Access Token
 1. Login to your Forgejo instance
 2. Go to Settings → Applications